megarcia/Garcia_etal_2021/README.md

 * `mkdir 20130714 20130715`
 3. Get the data files from Dryad:
 * If you have the `wget` utility on your system:<br>
-`wget (URL forthcoming)`
+`wget (URLs forthcoming)`
 <br>**or**
-* Go to https://doi.org/10.5061/dryad.mpg4f4r19 in your browser and download all six of the "*.tar.gz" files available there, and place them in your new Garcia_etal_2021/Data/ subdirectory.
+* Go to https://doi.org/10.5061/dryad.mpg4f4r19 in your browser, download all six of the "*.tar.gz" files available there, and place them in your new Garcia_etal_2021/Data/ subdirectory.
 4. Uncompress the data files to their respective subdirectories:
 * `for f in 20130714_*.tar.gz ; do tar -xzf $f -C 20130714/ ; done`
 * `for f in 20130715_*.tar.gz ; do tar -xzf $f -C 20130715/ ; done`